normalian/My-Azure-Portal-ChromeExtension/README.md

 ![extension usage image01](img/use-image-01.png "extension usage image01")

-No.2: Extract your AccessToken via popup window of this extension, and you can use the AccessToken for Azure REST APIs as development usage.

-No.3: Setup your wallpaper as you wish on Azure Portal top like below and you can also specify image url and image opacity.
+No.2: Setup your wallpaper as you wish on Azure Portal top like below and you can also specify image url and image opacity.

 ![extension usage image02](img/use-image-02.png "extension usage image02")